 Published By Credit Suite at February 15th, 2016

-Whether you are thinking about getting into business offering business credit and loans for customers or you already are in the business, there are five crucial things you should know to maximize profits.
+Maybe you are thinking about getting into business offering business credit and loans for customers.
+Or maybe you are already in the business.
+But either way, there are five crucial things you should know to maximize profits.
 Take a look as we dive into all five.

 Business loans are classified as financial products.
 As such, some states have licensing requirements for anyone who is working with or handling loan products directly.
 This applies to you even if you are a broker, or offering loans through different lenders.

 Section 22000 for example, requires anyone lending money or acting as a broker to have an active license.
 This applies to any and all transactions you do or promote in the state of California.

 And to get this type of license in CA you’ll have to have a net worth of $25,000 and to have an active surety bond of $25,000.
 And you’ll need to have $320 to submit with your application for approval.

 Many other states have similar licensing requirements, and many counties also have additional requirements to get properly licensing.